ilpropheta/ilpropheta.github.io/README.md

 - since 2016, I have joined the staff of [ConoscereLinux](https://conoscerelinux.org), a non-profit organization making divulgation in the Modena area;

+- since 2016, I have joined the staff of [Meeting C++](https://meetingcpp.com/), volounteering at the conference every year since then;

 - in 2018, I co-founded [Community Crumbs](https://communitycrumbs.org/), a non-profit organization patronizing all my community activities.
 This adventure ended in 2020;

 - in 2020, I co-founded [ML Modena](https://mlmodena.it/), the first (and currently unique) community about Artificial Intelligence in the Modena area.
 Every month we organize a meetup hosting 25-30 people;